ythuangmyco/ythuangmyco.github.io/pages/joinus.md

 <h4>Graduate students</h4>
 <hr/>
 My goal is to train graduate students to become independent, high quality scientists.
-I encourage students to find, design, and execute their research on their own, with me as a collaborator.
-If you are interested in microbial ecology, insects, or symbiosis, please send me an email introducing yourself, your previous research experience with a resume or CV attached.
+I encourage students to find, design, and execute research independently, and with me as a collaborator.
+If you are interested in microbial ecology and insects-fungi symbiosis, please send me an email introducing yourself, your previous research experience with CV attached.
+Let's talk about potential projects that are of interest to both of us.

 <h4>Undergraduate students</h4>
 <hr/>
 Students are welcome to participate in the research conducted in the lab throughout the year.
+Please send me an email introducing yourself and your previous research experience.

 <h4>Post-doctoral fellows</h4>
 <hr/>